ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 - Automatic USB disk partitioning and formatting
 - Adds swap memory (ZRAM kernel module + a swap file) based on Armbian work [[7]](/en/developers/tutorials/run-node-raspberry-pi/#references)
 - Changes the hostname to something like “ethnode-e2a3e6fe” based on MAC hash
-- Runs software as a systemd service and starts syncing the Blockchain
+- Runs software as a system service and starts syncing the Blockchain
 - Includes an APT repository for installing and upgrading Ethereum software
 - Includes a monitoring dashboard based on Grafana / Prometheus